Necessary conditions for feedback stabilization and safety: Conclusion

 \section{Conclusion}

 We have generalized Brockett's necessary condition for feedback stabilization of points to one for feedback stabilization of general compact subsets having a nonzero Euler characteristic, where Euler characteristic is defined using \v{C}ech-Alexander-Spanier cohomology (Def.~\ref{def:euler-cech}).
-This generalization furnishes a test which can be used to rule out stabilizability of a compact subset for a fairly general class of control systems (Eq.~\eqref{eq:control-system}).
+This generalization furnishes a test which can be used to rule out stabilizability of a compact subset for the fairly general class of control systems \eqref{eq:control-system}.
 Using this generalization, we have formulated an analogous necessary condition which can be used to test whether a control system can be made to operate safely relative to some subset of state space with a precompact complement having nonzero Euler characteristic.
-As evidenced by \S \ref{sec:examples} and \ref{sec:applications}, both tests appear readily applicable in a variety of concrete and fairly general situations.
+As evidenced by \S \ref{sec:examples} and \ref{sec:applications}, both tests are readily applicable in a variety of concrete and fairly general situations.
+However, especially for high-dimensional situations, it seems important to develop automated numerical approaches (perhaps partially based on \cite{kaczynski2004computational}) for performing the (co)homology and ``adversary'' computations needed to apply Theorems~\ref{th:generalized-brockett} and \ref{th:safety}.

 In the special case that the compact subset under consideration for stabilization is a point, we showed in \S \ref{sec:compare} that our necessary condition (Theorem~\ref{th:generalized-brockett}) is strictly stronger than Brockett's (\cite[Thm~1.(iii)]{brockett1983asymptotic}), but is strictly weaker than one due to Coron (\cite[Thm~2]{coron1990necessary}) under certain mild assumptions.
+Mansouri's necessary condition \cite[Thm~4]{mansouri2007local}, \cite[Thm~2.3]{mansouri2010topological} for stabilizability of submanifolds of $\R^n$ generalizes Coron's, and we expect that the former necessary condition is also strictly stronger than the corresponding specialization of ours (though ours does retain some advantages, as described in \S\ref{sec:related-work}).